-Have you been impacted by a drought, flood or other emergency?
-The Minnesota Department of Agriculture is here to assist the agricultural community prepare for, prevent and respond to a crisis.
-Disaster can take on many forms; a flash flood, agricultural chemical release or an animal disease outbreak, are just a few of the possible disasters that farmers and agricultural businesses could face.
+The Minnesota Department of Agriculture is available to serve the agricultural community as they prepare for, prevent, and respond to a crisis.
+Disaster can take on many forms; a natural disaster, agricultural chemical release, or an animal disease outbreak, are all possibilities that farmers and agricultural businesses face.

 All-Hazards Preparedness for Rural Communities: This All-Hazard booklet was developed as a resource for citizens of rural agricultural communities –individuals, farmers and producers, businesses – with the hope of raising awareness of the natural and man-made threats to these communities and their commodities.
 These threats can include natural disaster situations (e.g., floods, tornadoes); biological emergencies (e.g., pandemic flu, food safety recalls) and man-made or technological threats (e.g., bio-or agro-terrorism, agrochemical situations).